Seventh Mountain, Oregon

 Seventh Mountain is an unincorporated community and census-designated place (CDP) in Deschutes County, in the U.S. state of Oregon.
 The community lies along the west bank of the Deschutes River southwest of Bend.

 Century Drive Highway, part of the Cascade Lakes Scenic Byway, connects Bend to Seventh Mountain.
 From Seventh Mountain, the byway runs west to Mount Bachelor and its ski area.
 The CDP is closely associated with the Seventh Mountain Resort, which includes 21 lodging buildings with more than 200 condominiums.

-As of the 2010 Census, the population was 187, over an area of 5.1 sqkm.
+As of the 2020 census, Seventh Mountain had a population of 407.
+The CDP covers an area of 5.1 sqkm.